LarsNorlander/dev-diary/study-plan.md

 # Study Plan

 This is a small note to organise what I want to study up on.
-It could be anything and most likely ordered by interest or prioritisation.
+It could be anything and most likely ordered by interest or prioritization.

-## Summary

-**Current Topic**: Software Engineering and Architecture

 ## Topics of Interest

+### Professional

 * Software Engineering and Architecture
+* Microservices
 * Docker and Kubernetes
 * DevOps and Deploying Applications

+### Hobby

 * Algorithms and Problem Solving
-* Functional Programming with Haskell
+* Functional Programming with Haskell, Elixir, and Clojure
 * Deep Learning
 * Embedded Development with Arduino and Raspberry Pi
 * Mathematics